Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

 Cons: not economical for many stops, could be dangerous because the drivers may not drive or know the road well, and don't have much liability for your safety

 Pros: fun and leisure experience, see the view in the open air, suitable for short-distance trips

 Cons: not suitable for long-distance trips and tight itineraries

-We don't recommend you accepting rickshaw rides on the streets.
+We don't recommend you accept rickshaw rides on the streets.
 Read more on Common Scams in Vietnam.

-Pros: fun, good exercise, great for short distance
+Pros: fun, good exercise, great for short distances

 Cons: could be dangerous because Ho Chi Minh City streets are not bicycle-friendly

 Read more on Transportation in Vietnam

 What would be the most convenient way to get around Ho Chi Minh City?
 The answer is that it depends on how much time you have on the schedule, what kind of experience you want to get, and most importantly the travel distance.
 But getting around Ho Chi Minh City on a motorbike has been among the top choices for a new, exciting and fulfilling experience because it is part of the local experience and also suitable for many purposes.
 Remember to only book this kind of adventurous tour from reputable tour companies.